-The Medicines Helpline is advertised to patients and carers throughout the Cardiff and Vale University Health board.
+The WMAS Cardiff Medicines Helpline is advertised to patients and carers throughout the Cardiff and Vale University Health board.
 If patients have any questions or concerns about their medicine, our pharmacy professionals are here to help.
 Welsh speakers are available to help with patient enquiries.
 The service is confidential.

-WMIC provides professional support to the Cardiff and Vale Inform.
+WMAS Cardiff centre provides professional support to the Cardiff and Vale Inform.
 Primary and Secondary Care formulary process for new drugs and manages the website, keeping it up to date and adding links to key information to assist prescribers.

-WMIC produces a range of medicines-related publications for healthcare professionals and members of the public.
+WMAS produces a range of medicines-related publications for healthcare professionals and members of the public.
 See Publications page for further details and access.

 Yellow Card Centre Wales (YCC Wales)